 Once the surgery is complete, your team will determine if you are NED.
-If all of the melanoma has been surgically removed, adjuvant therapy, which is therapy provided to prevent the disease from coming back, may be offered.
+If all of the melanoma has been surgically removed, adjuvant therapy, which is therapy provided to prevent the disease from coming back, will be offered.
 If the surgery is not successful in removing all of the tumour, the extent of cancer left will be determined.
 If more surgery is feasible, you may be offered that.
-However, most likely, at that point you will be offered medication, usually given systemically to fight the cancer.
+However, most likely, at that point you will be offered medication, usually given systemically (i.e., throughout the body, such as by oral or intravenous administration) to fight the cancer.